abdulhkensium/amconnector/faq/technical.md

 ## How do you handle Reward Points?

 Customizations are required if reward points are to be maintained in Acumatica.
-Custom attribute can be created on the customer record to hold the current rewards points balance.
-In addition, accounting needs to be setup to handle the balance as liability in Acumatica.
+Custom attribute can be created on the customer record to hold the current reward points balance.
+In addition, accounting needs to be set up to handle the balance as liability in Acumatica.

 ## How are Discounts handled?